ADFM Bylaws

 OFFICERS

 Section 2.
 Officeholder Continuations.
-Two or more offices of the Corporation may not be held by the same person.
+Two or more offices of the Corporation may not be held by the same person with the exception of a temporary overlap due to an unexpected vacancy as described in Article V, Section 7.

 Section 3.
 Election and Term of Office.
-The President, President-Elect and Immediate Past-President/Board Chair will each serve a term of one year which shall begin at the conclusion of the Annual Meeting of Members at which the officer is elected.
-The Communication Chair and Treasurer will each serve a term of two years which shall begin at the conclusion of the Annual Meeting of Members at which the officer is elected.
+The President-Elect will serve a term of one (1) year which shall begin at the conclusion of the Annual Meeting of Members at which they are elected.
+The following year this individual moves into the role of President for one (1) year and then Immediate Past-President/Board Chair for one (1) year.
+The Communication Chair and Treasurer will each serve a term of two (2) years which shall begin at the conclusion of the Annual Meeting of Members at which the officer is elected.
 Each officer shall hold office until his successor shall have been duly elected and shall have qualified.

 Section 4.
 Duties of Officers.
 In general, the duties of the officers shall be those usually attached to such offices and, in addition thereto, such further duties as may be designated from time to time by the Board of Directors.
-Specifically, but not by way of limitation, the officers' duties are as follows: (1) the President shall preside at all meetings of the members and associate members.
-The Immediate Past President/Board Chair shall preside over meetings of the Board of Directors; (2) the President-Elect shall preside in the absence of the President and shall succeed him/her if he/she is unable to complete his/her term of office for any reason; (3) The President shall preside over meetings of the Board of Directors in the absence of the Board Chair; (4) the Communication Chair shall oversee communication systems/activities (website, list-serve) implemented by the Board of Directors; and (5) the Treasurer shall oversee the organization’s finances on behalf of the Corporation.
+Specifically, but not by way of limitation, the officers' duties are as follows: (1) the President shall preside at all meetings of the members; (2) the Immediate Past President/Board Chair shall preside over meetings of the Board of Directors; (3) the President-Elect shall preside in the absence of the President and shall succeed him/her if he/she is unable to complete his/her term of office for any reason; (4) the President shall preside over meetings of the Board of Directors in the absence of the Board Chair; (5) the Communication Chair shall oversee communication systems/activities (website, list-serve) implemented by the Board of Directors; and (6) the Treasurer shall oversee the organization’s finances on behalf of the Corporation.
 A finance committee, headed by the Treasurer and appointed by the President, will be formed and will report to the Board of Directors.

 Section 5.
 Bonding of Treasurer and Other Officers.
 If so directed by the Board of Directors or by vote of Regular Members at an Annual Meeting, the Treasurer or any other officer or employee of the Corporation shall be bonded.